AliSajid/ld48/games/media/games/Evolution/outline.md

 * Damage it further, so that the people have no choice but to go back to earth.

 #### Path
+* Common Path
+  * Examine the room.
+  * Push the Panic Button.
+  * Talk to the representative.
+  * Go to the next room.
+  * Join the meeting.
+  * Talk to both representatives.
+  * Go to the control room.
+* Good Path
+  * Examine the console.
+  * Look at the code.
+  * Solve the anagram.
+  * Launch the Repair probe.
+* Evil Path
+  * Shoot the console.

 #### Achievement
 * One light turns on in the Rift Room Exit